-Welcome to Idaho Brain And Body Institute, a functional neurology and medicine clinic in Nampa, Idaho.
+Welcome to Idaho Brain And Body Institute, a functional neurology and medicine clinic in Meridian, Idaho.
 I’m Dr. Spencer Zimmerman, and many of my patients call me Dr. Z.

 As both a Doctor of Chiropractic and a licensed Nurse Practitioner, I know first-hand the pain and costs of chronic disease.